tprasadtp/ubuntu-post-install/docs/clioptions.md

 - Timezone and system language.

 ??? question "Privacy Concerns?"
     - If you are freaking out, its a shell script !!
 You can literally look into it and check what's collected.
 Why if you ask?
-I mostly use it on a bunch of machines and would like to keep an eye on how it did.
+I mostly use it on a bunch of machines/VMs and would like to keep an eye on how it did.
     - Data will be stored in AWS DynamoDB and Google Firebase Real-time Database.
     Data will not be shared with any third party.
 Period.
 Only me or my team members will have access to it.
 If you run a search query on google, it probably collects more data than me.
 API endpoints may log your IP addresses.
 (Github, Google and AWS).
     - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.
 Script will exit with code 29.

+## Version
+!!! snippet "Usage"
+    ```
+    ./after-effect -v
+    ```
+    OR
+    ```
+    ./after-effects --version
+    ```
+This will provide version info o the script.
+You do not have to be root to run this.
+For all the other tasks you need to be root or use sudo.